USEPA/sensortoolkit/docs/source/setup.rst

 ==============================

 Setting up for sensortoolkit requries downloading Python and an IDE, creating a project directory, and downloading your sensor and reference data.
-Given below is a more detailed guide for setting up for sensortoolkit.
+Given below is a detailed guide for setting up for sensortoolkit.

 .. note::